ijlee2/codemod-utils/docs/src/docs/packages/codemod-utils-ast-template.md

 In theory, every visit method provides you the correct type with `node`.

 If a type error occurs when accessing a property in `node`, you likely didn't make an early exit correctly.
-If the error occurs because `ember-template-recast` didn't provide enough information, then use `@ts-expect-error` to ignore the error for now.
+If the error occurs because `@glimmer/syntax` didn't provide enough information, then use `@ts-expect-error` to ignore the error for now.

 If you need to refer to a specific type, you may use TypeScript's `typeof` operator and `Parameters` and `ReturnType` utilities to reach it.